TURuibo/Neuropathic-Pain-Diagnosis-Simulator/README.md

 1. Load the ground-truth causal graph (DAG)
 2. Convert ground-truth DAG to Complete Partially Directed Acyclic Graph (CPDAG) and Partial Ancestral Graph(PAG) with R package pcalg [3].
 3. Load the Tetrad output text files of PC and FCI.
-4. Compute the causal accuracy of PC and FCI result.
+4. Compute the causal accuracy of PC and FCI results.

 ```python  demo_cauacc.py```